The Mailgun EU alternative for transactional email

 Reuse your DNS

 Leave Mailgun's DNS records in place during cutover.
-Add Postscale's CNAMEs and SPF include alongside — both pass simultaneously, no downtime.
+Add Postscale's CNAMEs and SPF include alongside so both providers can authenticate during the transition.

 2